-SJP’s action was a revolution for the life of Bhashantek dwellers: they passed from a public hand pump to a private tap, from dirty water to clean water that they can drink, they can wash inside, they don’t have to fight with their neighbourhood to make the queue to have water and they don’t have any more to be worried about water supply, it is not any more the same life.
+SJP’s action was a revolution for the life of Bhashantek dwellers: they passed from a public hand pump to a private tap, from dirty water to clean water that they can drink, they can wash inside, they don’t have to fight with their neighbours to queue to have water and they don’t have to be worried about water supply any more, it is a different life.

-Connected people pay less for one liter of water even if the way of invoicing it is not the same: invoicing based on consumption for SJP, invoicing at flat tariff for people using old way of water supply.
+Connected people pay less for one liter of water even if the way of invoicing it is not the same: invoicing based on consumption for SJP, invoicing at flat rate for people using old ways of water supply.

 Some changes could be clearly measured: water consumption, change in habits, number of water diseases, etc and others which may be the most important can’t: like intimacy or peace of mind.